Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Cambodia and from Mexico City.
+I'm losing my edge to the kids from Bulgaria and from Tehran.

 But I was there.